dart-maven-plugin/dart-maven-plugin/README.md

 The Dart Maven Plugin is provided in the In2Experience repository https://dev.in2experience.com/nexus/content/repositories/public-release/

 ## Authors and Contributors
-Daniel Zwicker (@shadowdz) founded the project on GitHub.
+Daniel Zwicker (@dzwicker) founded the project on GitHub.